 Crosspointe snorted.
 “Tell you what, Church.
 Go mount up in Starscream, full armament load.
 If you stick to robot mode?
 I’ll bet you seven million dollars I’ll have you in scrap before you manage to knock me over, much less out.”

-“Where the Hell did you get seven million dollars?”
+“Where the Hell would you get seven million dollars?”
 Colin asked.

 Crosspointe snickered.
 “Why would I possibly need it?”